AVONDALE SWEET ROSIE

 In late October 2009, a few days before we laid our beloved old mare Reminiscing to rest, my old friend Tom Bainbridge emailed me and said he would part with his stunning black mare, Avondale Sweet Rosie.
 I have loved this mare since I first saw her on Tom's website, and had told Tom if he would ever consider selling her, to please let me know.
 Bless him, he remembered, and his promise that this beautiful black mare would be mine helped ease my sadness over Marie's loss.
 It was meant to be, and it is impossible for me to ever thank Tom enough for his kindness.

 Rosie spent almost two years on lease to my friend Charlene Cook of Edgefield Farm in Goshen IN.
-She foaled a lovely palomino filly, Egefield Ivory Rose ("Ivy") for Char in 2011.
+She foaled a lovely palomino filly, Edgefield Ivory Rose ("Ivy") for Char in 2011.
 Rosie arrived home to Georgia on October 21, 2011.
-Sadly, she lost the 2012 foal she was carrying for me early in the pregnancy.
-We re-bred her in 2012 but she lost that foal, a beautiful black colt, at 9 months gestation in February 2013.
-In April 2013, Ivy joined her dam here at Brookridge.
-We hope to carry on Rosie's lines through Ivy, her only Foundation daughter.
+She lost the 2012 foal she was carrying for me early in the pregnancy.
+We re-bred her in 2012 to my former stallion Gone Gold, but she sadly lost that foal, a beautiful black colt, at 9 months gestation in February 2013 due to placentitis.
+In April 2013, Ivy joined her dam here at Brookridge for a few months.
+She now resides in CO with fellow artist Jennifer Scott, though I have an option to lease her back for a foal in the future.

 Darkhawk of Hideaway